 - 1. Go to Preferences - Look for an item called 'Network proxy'.
 You may also type 'proxy' in the search field to find it for you. - 3.
-Click on Settings and fill in the details as below:
+Click on Settings and fill in the details as below (socks host and port, SOCKSv5, proxy DNS):